TVLuke/Democracy-Exchange/README.md

 Graphics are created by `plotparlament.py` and `vote_distribution.py` which are called from `main.py`.

 The graphics for interpreting the German election as a US presidential election are completely separate from that and are all contained in `president.py`.

+# Note on Use of LLMs

+This code was created using, among other tools, LLM tools like ChatGPT.